abesford/seizzmic-site-0c00b/src/pages/index.md

         image_alt: App user profile preview
         content: >-
           Lasting change depends on you setting out a compelling vision for the future, and getting everyone working towards it.
-With our deep understanding of technology, we
+We have a deep understanding of technology, we